techmmunity/eslint-config/README.md

-# Techmmunity ESLint StyleGuide
+# Techmmunity Style Guide

-In this package, you can find the **Techmmunity StyleGuide**.
+In this package, you can find the **Techmmunity Style Guide**.
 We try to keep a clean and consistent code style, with modern features and using best practices.

 [![Discord Badge](https://img.shields.io/badge/join%20our%20community-7289DA?style=for-the-badge&labelColor=7289DA&logo=discord&logoColor=white)](https://discord.gg/qCJXz6P4qw)

 ## Why use this config?

 - **Best practices** focused in modern features
+- **Constant** maintenance
 - **Ready-to-go**: You don't need any extra config
-- **Bye bye prettier**: You don't need (or should) to be using the prettier extension for VSCode if you have this baby on your project
+- **Bye bye prettier**: You don't need to be using the prettier extension for VSCode if you have this baby on your project
 - **Direct support**: Join our discord community and get your questions answered
-- **Constant** maintenance

 ## Modules